 Click This Link to find a list of true crucian waters on Peter Rolfe’s website

-Catch a Crucian Month and the photography competition that goes with it, is designed to promote crucians as a species, to assist in the recognition of true crucians, to encourage more anglers to take up crucian fishing and to highlight the need to develop specific crucian waters in line with the aims of the National Crucian Conservation Project.
+The Catch a Crucian Month competition is designed to promote crucians as a species, to assist in the recognition of true crucians, to encourage more anglers to take up crucian fishing and to highlight the need to develop specific crucian waters in line with the aims of the National Crucian Conservation Project.
 This project, which is supported by the Angling Trust and the Environment Agency was the brainchild of Chris Turnbull.

 CLICK HERE TO FIND OUT ABOUT THE COMPETITION

 Martin Salter, Angling Trust Campaigns Chief said: “We are hoping that this competition will create a renewed interest in true crucians and their habitat.
 Both of which are under threat from changing agricultural practices and through thoughtless stocking policies which are creating more and more hybridisation.
 The Angling Trust is particularly grateful to our sponsors at Bait-Tech and Angling Direct and to our esteemed panel of judges for making it all possible.”